ItsMurumba/laravel-mpesa/README.md

 php artisan vendor:publish
 ````

-Add the following to you .env file
+Add and define the following variables in your `.env` file

 ````
 MPESA_CONSUMER_KEY=